This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may be in isolation if he has an infection or disease that he can spread to others.
 Caregivers and visitors may need to wear gloves, a face mask, and a gown.
 Everyone should wash their hands before and after visiting your child.

-- Anticonvulsant medicine: Anticonvulsants are given to control your child's seizures.
+- Anticonvulsants may be given to control seizures.

-- Antinausea medicine: This medicine may be given to calm your child's stomach and control vomiting.
+- Antinausea medicine may be given to calm your child's stomach and control vomiting.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.